-The Friends of the Lena Armstrong Public Library (Friends of Belton Library, Inc.) was formed in 2001 and is a registered 501(c)(3) non-profit organization that supports the library by encouraging the love of reading in the community and by raising funds for distribution of free books to children at local festivals.
+The Friends of the Belton Public Library, Inc. was formed in 2001 and is a registered 501(c)(3) non-profit organization that supports Belton's Lena Armstrong Public Library by encouraging the love of reading in the community and by raising funds for distribution of free books to children at local festivals.
 The Friends also assist in providing enhancements to the library not covered by the city budget.

 The library newsletter gives more details concerning the Friends' past and present activities.